 Magna Legal Services provides real-time court reporting to help you review and refer back to a hearing or trial transcript instantly.
 With real-time court reporting, you don’t need to incur a delay waiting to note exactly what happened and how you should respond.
-Realtime court reporting allows you to work effectively and efficiently with your attorney.
+Realtime court reporting allows you to work effectively and efficiently with your Austin attorneys.
 This service helps you keep your case on track and meet all necessary deadlines, and it minimizes the wait time for a resolution.

 What is Realtime Court Reporting?